pytorch/glow/docs/Lexicon.md

   A class of neural networks where the nodes form a DAG.
 It is useful to model temporal dynamic behaviour, making it useful for speech and handwriting recognition.

+### W

+* WIP
+  Work In Progress
+  Used as a tag to commits that are not ready to be merged.
+This is often used to mark patches that are being uploaded to test with CI or to get some initial feedback on the changes.